SwayaanTechnologies/Langchain/README.md

     * These lines save and load conversation context into the memory buffer **save_context()** stores input-output pairs in the memory, while **load_memory_variables({})** resets the memory variables.

 #### **Conversation Buffer Window Memory**

+* This approach limits the memory to the last few interactions, addressing token constraints while still retaining recent context.
+It's a compromise between full conversation tracking and token efficiency.

 ```python
 from langchain.memory import ConversationBufferWindowMemory